Axalta Coating Systems Ltd. [AXTA] – it’s time to buy. Check out key Indicators

 Fundamental Analysis of Axalta Coating Systems Ltd. [AXTA]

-This stock’s Beta value is currently 1.53, which indicates that it is 16.09% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 29.81.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.71, which indicates that it is 16.15% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 37.72.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Axalta Coating Systems Ltd. [AXTA] a Reliable Buy?